pypa/pipenv/docs/advanced.rst

 --------------------------------

 ``Pipfile.lock`` takes advantage of some great new security improvements in ``pip``.
-By default, the ``Pipfile.lock`` will be generated with a sha256 hash of the downloaded package.
-This will allow pip to guarantee you're installing what you intend to when on a compromised network, or downloading dependencies from an untrusted PyPI endpoint.
+By default, the ``Pipfile.lock`` will be generated with a sha256 hash of each downloaded package.
+This will allow ``pip`` to guarantee you're installing what you intend to when on a compromised network, or downloading dependencies from an untrusted PyPI endpoint.

-We highly recommend approaching deployments with a development->production approach.
-You can use ``pipenv lock`` to compile your dependencies on your development environment and deploy the compiled Pipfile.lock to all of your production environments for reproducible builds.
+We highly recommend approaching deployments with promoting projects from a development environment into production.
+You can use ``pipenv lock`` to compile your dependencies on your development environment and deploy the compiled ``Pipfile.lock`` to all of your production environments for reproducible builds.

 .. note:: Due to different hashes being generated between wheels on different systems, you
           will find hashes don't work cross-platform or between Python versions.